Buczek05/JAVA-Projekt-Wyklady/SPEC.md

   - Automatically refreshes the screen with current city stats (every 1 second by default)
   - Critical status changes are highlighted in real-time
   - Input prompt remains responsive during updates
-  - Pause/resume functionality for when detailed reading is needed
+  - Display pause/resume functionality for when detailed reading is needed
+  - Game pause/resume functionality to stop simulation updates while maintaining UI responsiveness
+  - Clear "*** GAME PAUSED ***" indicator when the game is paused
   - Cross-platform compatibility with fallback options for terminals without ANSI support
 - Console output is formatted for clarity and readability:
   - Tables with borders for structured data presentation